ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 1. **pandas**: You can insert data straight from a dataframe using the `df.to_sql()` function with the `chunksize=1` keyword argument to force single-row inserts.
 2. **psycopg3**: You can use [parameterized queries](https://www.psycopg.org/psycopg3/docs/basic/params.html) to protect against [SQL injection](https://en.wikipedia.org/wiki/SQL_injection), not that it's a risk here (yet) but it's good to practice safety I guess.
 All inserts are part of one transaction that is committed at the end.
-3. **SQLAlchemy**: You can use named parameters in a parameterized query to prevent SQL injection attacks.
+3. **SQLAlchemy**: You can similarly use named parameters in a parameterized query to prevent SQL injection attacks.

-[^orm-explanation]: I wanted to try a fourth method using SQLAlchemy's Object Relational Mapper (ORM) which maps rows in a database to Python objects.
+[^orm-explanation]: I wanted to try a fourth method using SQLAlchemy's [Object Relational Mapper](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) (ORM) which maps rows in a database to Python objects.
 But, the ORM requires a primary key and Timescale hypertables do not support primary keys.
 This is because the underlying data must be partitioned to several physical PostgreSQL tables and partitioned lookups cannot support a primary key.
 ORM was probably going to be the slowest at inserting due to extra overhead anyways.

 | ![Insert benchmarks](/img/insert_benchmarks/benchmarks_insert.png) |
 |:--:|